u-eff-gee/Horst/README.md

 $ ./horst spectrum.txt -m matrix.root -l E_LOW -r E_UP
 ```

-There are further options available to change the binning factor, create interactive plots, set the name of the output file and make the program more verbose.
+There are further options available to change the binning factor, get a better uncertainty estimate using a Monte-Carlo method, create interactive plots, set the name of the output file, write the correlation matrix of the fit estimated by the `ROOT` algorithm to a text file, and make the program more verbose.
 All options can be listed by executing

 ```
 $ ./horst --help